frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 We can try to respond to her with a love of children.
 Mary, Mother of the Church, Queen of Opus Dei, you\'ve always smiled upon us, and continue to shed your smile upon us when we need you so much.

-Also, when we see placed in front of us such wonderful apostolic horizons, inviting us to open and think in a greater and deeper way.
-So we can look to our norms of piety, of Marian piety.
+Also, when we see placed in front of us such wonderful apostolic horizons, inviting us to open and think in a greater and deeper way, so that we can look to our norms of piety, of Marian piety.

 We\'re told in the *Furrow*, "The Blessed Virgin Mary, Teacher of unlimited self-giving.
 Do you remember?
 It was in praise of her that Jesus Christ said: 'Whoever fulfills the will of my Father, he---she---is my mother!'
 (Matt.
 12:50).
 Ask of this good Mother that her answer, with the generosity it shows, may grow stronger in your soul---with the strength of love and liberation.
 Behold the handmaid of the Lord" (J. Escrivá, *Furrow*, Point 33).